Cómo elegir una buena paellera: Guía completa para encontrar la ideal

 Cast iron paella pans

 Cast iron paella pans are known for their heat retention, making them ideal for slow cooking.
-They are extremely durable, but they are also very heavy and require seasoning to prevent rust.
+They are extremely durable, but they are also quite heavy and require seasoning to prevent rust.
 Additionally, they are not compatible with all heat sources, such as induction.

 Electric paella pans